 Both the installations (the already installed or the precompiled self-downloaded version) use /data/web/node_modules as their location to install new packages to when using

 - When using

-npm search, so much memory is used that on start and grow nodes, your shell will get killed and you’ll be automagically logged out of your hypernode due to our out of memory protection.
+npm search, so much memory is used that on Hypernode Start and Grow plans, your shell will get killed and you’ll be automagically logged out of your Hypernode due to our out of memory protection.